mscastillo/FSE/README.md

 ### Further analysis

 Consider the use of [`gmm_clustering`](https://github.com/mscastillo/Analyses/tree/master/gmm_culstering) to cluster the results using Gaussian Mixture Models.
 You can also use any of the SVM scripts from [`Classification/`](https://github.com/mscastillo/Classification) to compute a boundary in bwtween two subpopulations.
+If you have selected a superclass, you might consider to use the [BDT analysis](https://github.com/mscastillo/FSE#bdt_analysis-octocat).

 # `GMM_analysis` [:octocat:](https://github.com/mscastillo/Analyses/tree/master/GMM_analysis)